-PREREQUISITE: Audition and approval by the teacher.
+GR: 9, One year, Credit: 1 PREREQUISITE: Audition and approval by the teacher.
 This co-curricular choir is for students who wish to participate in Symphonic Band as well as Varsity Chorale.
 Instructors will schedule students so they can participate in both organizations during the same period.
 The student must meet the entrance requirements for both organizations.
 Uniform and participation requirements are the same as Symphonic Band and Varsity Chorale.
 A performance contract must be signed.
 QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.

-MUS201 SYMPHONIC STRINGS GR: 9,10,11,12, One year, Credit: 1
+MUS201 SYMPHONIC STRINGS

-PREREQUISITE: By audition only.
+GR: 9, 10, 11, 12, One year, Credit: 1 PREREQUISITE: By audition only.

-This music ensemble is designed for student musicians entering Quincy Senior High with at least 3 years of experience on an orchestral instrument.
+This music ensemble is designed for student musicians entering Quincy Senior High with at least 3 years of experience on an orchestral instrument or by audition.
 Instruction will be devoted to fundamentals, string orchestra music, sectionals, ensembles, and chamber music.
 Students are required to attend planned concerts in which their orchestra performs.
-Exceptions to attendance at concerts require previous approval.
+Exceptions to attendance at concerts requires director approval as stated in music handbook.
 Students must have completed Level IV musicianship requirements before participation in the group if possible.
 Students are required to purchase performance outfits.
 QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.